 The final shot in Nausicaa visually represents where its message falls flat.
 It starts as a wide shot overlooking the pristine soils beneath The Sea of Decay, harkening back to the somewhat questionable idea that nature can simply purify itself.
 It then zooms in onto a tree planted by the protagonist Nausicaa, implied by her helmet left beside it.
 This goes against the initial warning of the film, as it shows that the environmental issue is once again resolved by a human attempting to rebuild an artificial ecosystem.

-However, some damage is permanent: all the gods who were killed remain dead, including The Forest Spirit; the old forest is destroyed; Ashitaka’s curse has been lifted but a scar remains.
-When faced with such a loss Lady Eboshi realizes the error of her ways and, upon being given a second chance, she vows to do things differently.
+However, some damage is permanent: all the gods who were killed remain dead, including The Forest Spirit; the old forest is destroyed; and Ashitaka’s curse has been lifted, but a scar remains.
+When faced with such a loss, Lady Eboshi realizes the error of her ways, and upon being given a second chance, she vows to do things differently.

-This is summarized beautifully in the film’s final shot (figure 19).
-It starts off showing the audience the remains of the old forest; however, the audience can see new plants growing out of it.
-The shot then pans down to the forest floor where a single kodama spirit is seen, “a sign [that the] forest is healthy” (Gaiman, 1999).
+This is summarized beautifully in the film’s final shot.
+It starts off by showing the audience the remains of the old forest; however, the audience can see new plants growing out of it.
+The shot then pans down to the forest floor, where a single kodama spirit is seen, “a sign [that the] forest is healthy” (Gaiman, 1999).
 Despite being wiped out completely during the climax, these spirits still manage to rise from the ashes.

 Miyazaki Hayao, “Fourty-four questions on Princess Mononoke for Director Hayao Miyazaki from International Journalists at the Berlin International Film Festival”.
 Tokuma Shoten 10 Jun.
 1998.
 Print.